From the R.M. Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 “That was meant as a joke,” Patrick declares, “not some serious menu item.”

 “All culinary classics start out as jokes.
 You watch enough Utube mixology videos like I’ve been doing and you come away with the whole history of who invented what cocktail in which bar for what purpose.
-Tonight you’ll be making culinary history, once word of Murphy’s Crabby Patties permeates the Windy City zeitgeist, not only will the Northshore Bar be famous, but so will you as the city’s top culinary creator.
+Tonight you’ll be making culinary history, once word of Murphy’s Crabby Paddies permeates the Windy City zeitgeist, not only will the Northshore Bar be famous, but so will you as the city’s top culinary creator.
 Before long locals and tourists alike will line up for the chance to taste your tuna masterpiece.
 Hell, we’ll be charging covers and taking reservations; the franchise options alone will be worth millions.”

 “Yeah, yeah, yeah,” Patrick smirks, “just what this dive needs.
 Hey Santi,” he shouts, “I’ll make street tacos the way you like if you know what the hell zeitgeist means.”